How soon can I earn this degree?

 - A BSN degree earned at a regionally accredited institution and nursing program accredited by NLNAC or CCNE.
 RNs with other bachelor’s degrees will be considered on an individual basis.

-- A cumulative GPA of at least 3.0 on a 4.0 scale in upper division nursing coursework.
+- Cumulative GPA of at least 2.8 on a 4.0 scale

-- Applicants may be considered for probationary admission on a case by case basis if the following conditions apply:
+- Applicants will be considered for probationary admission on a case by case basis if one or both of the following conditions apply:

 - No GRE required

 No, we do not require a GRE score for admission to the nursing degree program.